plentico/plenti/README.md

 2. Videos: [YouTube playlist](https://www.youtube.com/watch?v=Gr3KTOnsWEM&list=PLbWvcwWtuDm0tIrvD_xHvUXHBftbHDy5T)

 ### Contributing :purple_heart:
-Plenti is brand new and needs to be test driven a bit to work out the kinks.
+Plenti is still new, but constantly improving.
+The API might change from time to time before we hit a stable `v1.0.x` release.
 If you find bugs or have any questions, please open a new [issue](https://github.com/plentico/plenti/issues) to let us know!
-Thank you for being patient while Plenti grows :seedling:
+If you want to help keep Plenti free from commercial interests, please consider [making a donation](https://github.com/sponsors/plentico) so we can spend more time making improvements :seedling: